sandipto729/SRSNBackend/README.md

 # SRSN Backend

-This repository contains the backend code for the **Sriram Krishna Siksha Niketan** project, handling user data, authentication, and various administrative functionalities to support the school's web portal.
+This repository contains the backend code for the **Sri Ramkrishna Siksha Niketan** project, handling user data, authentication, and various administrative functionalities to support the school's web portal.

 ## Features